sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

     2*a^3 + a^2 + a + 1

-:math:`F` should be the splitting field of the polynomial
-::math:`x^{81}-x`, so it is very good that we get no output from the :following cell, which combines a loop and a conditional statement.
+:math:`F` should be the splitting field of the polynomial :math:`x^{81}-x`, so it is very good that we get no output from the following cell, which combines a loop and a conditional statement.

 ::